AnmolTutejaGitHub/AnmolTutejaGitHub/README.md

 I'm passionate about coding and currently expanding my skills in C, Python, CSS, JavaScript, and Java.
 Learning is a journey, and I'm thrilled to be on this exciting one in the world of programming.

-## To connect with me, execute the following commands in your terminal:
- ### Install the package:
-   #### for linux/macOS
-    sudo npm install -g anmoltuteja
-   #### for windows
-    npm install -g anmoltuteja

- ### After installation, run the following command to connect:
-    connect-anmoltuteja

 ## Coding Journey Stats 📊
 <div align="center">
   <table  style="border:0px solid white; width:100%;">